What is the Audit Report?

 An auditor gives a clean opinion, also known as unqualified opinion if according to him the financial statements are true and fair and there is no material misstatement in them.

 This type of audit report opinion is given by the auditor if in the financial statements there is no material misrepresentation but they are not prepared in accordance with generally accepted accounting principles (GAAP).

 #3 – Adverse Opinion

-This is the worst type of audit report adverse opinion that an auditor can give.
-Audit report opinions reflect that the financial statements of an entity are materially misstated, misrepresented and do not reflect its correct financial performance.
+This is the worst type is the adverse opinion that an auditor can give.
+It reflect that the financial statements of an entity are materially misstated, misrepresented and do not reflect its correct financial performance.

 #4 – Disclaimer of Opinion

 In case the auditor fails to frame an opinion about the financial statements of the company then he gives a disclaimer of opinion.
 The reason for the disclaimer can be the lack of audit evidence or the restriction by the client to examine all the records etc.